srijitm/sample-serverless-sentiment-analysis/Readme.md

 ## Description

 This project will build a serverless sentiment analyzer leveraging Amazon Comprehend's natural language processing (NLP) capabilities.
-The user needs to submit jobs to a queue which will trigger the rest of the workflow.
+The user needs to post a review to an endpoint (POST /sentiments), this endpoint pushes the data to a queue.
+Data in the queue is processed by a lambda function, this function calls Amazon Comprehend to analyze the sentiment.
+Once the analysis is completed, results are save in an Amazon DynamoDB Table.

+Diagram 1

+Sentiments can later be retrieved by calling GET /sentiments.

+Diagram 2

 ## AWS Services